-The Compensation Committee believes that the design of its compensation programs is an important driver of stockholder value creation at MYR Group by helping us attract, retain and incentivize quality talent.
-Our programs reward success when the management team's efforts build stockholder value and limit compensation when our performance expectations are not met.
+Continuing that growth in the future requires attracting, retaining and incentivizing quality talent.
+The Compensation Committee believes that the design of its compensation programs helps accomplish that and is an important driver of shareholder value creation.
+Our programs reward success when the management team's efforts build shareholder value and limit compensation when our performance expectations are not met.
 We have designed our compensation programs to incentivize employees at all levels within the organization and to specifically reward our key leaders for their contributions to both our short-term and long-term performance.

-We believe that the pay of our executive officers should be linked to our long-term performance; thus, our compensation programs are designed to reward strong financial performance and safe operations.
-We also recognize the importance of acquiring and retaining the very best employees, and we regularly review our compensation programs to ensure we are competitive with the market for quality talent.
+We believe that the pay of our executive officers should be linked to our long-term performance.
+For this reason our compensation programs are designed to reward strong financial performance and safe operations.
+We also recognize the importance of attracting and retaining the very best employees, and we regularly review our compensation programs to confirm we are competitive with the market for quality talent.
 In addition, we offer extensive training and professional development programs for all employees to provide them with opportunities for meaningful career paths.

-The Compensation Committee annually reviews the performance metrics and the equity compensation vehicles used in our long-term equity compensation program to ensure they are aligned with the goals we believe will drive stockholder value.
-Following our analysis for 2019, we concluded that the financial performance metric of return on invested capital and the market-based metric of relative total stockholder return were appropriate.
-We believe these metrics align the long-term equity compensation opportunities of our executive officers with stockholder value creation.
+The Compensation Committee annually reviews the performance metrics and the equity compensation vehicles used in our long-term equity compensation program to confirm they are aligned with the goals we believe will drive shareholder value.
+Following our analysis for 2023, we concluded that the financial performance metric of return on invested capital and the market-based metric of relative total shareholder return continued to be appropriate.
+We believe these metrics align the long-term equity compensation opportunities of our executive officers with shareholder value creation.
 In addition to this focus on long-term value, we also provide short-term incentives to employees for both financial and safety performance.

-In addition to our annual "say-on-pay" proposal, we invite our stockholders to provide feedback on our executive compensation programs, as we believe these conversations have improved and will continue to improve our programs.
-With the positive responses to our "say-on-pay" votes over recent years and based on our annual review of best practices with our independent compensation consultant, we have maintained our fundamental compensation programs and structures.
-Through these review processes and stockholder feedback, we continue to endeavor to improve these programs with the objective of improving stockholder value.
+In addition to our annual "Say-on-Pay" proposal, we invite our shareholders to provide feedback on our executive compensation programs, as we believe these conversations have improved and will continue to improve our programs.
+With the positive responses to our "Say-on-Pay" votes over recent years and based on our annual review of best practices with our independent compensation consultant, we have maintained our fundamental compensation programs and structures.
+Through these review processes and shareholder feedback, we continue to endeavor to improve these programs with the objective of improving shareholder value.